Back to Blog

 What is the best free Feedly alternative in 2026?

 Inoreader has the best free tier for RSS aggregation — more permissive than Feedly's free plan on feed count and filtering rules, at a lower Pro price ($5/mo vs Feedly's $8/mo).
-For a different approach to the reading problem, Burn 451 is free and adds a 24-hour read-or-delete layer downstream of your RSS workflow.
+For a different approach to the reading problem, Burn 451's free tier adds a 24-hour read-or-delete layer downstream of your RSS workflow (optional Pro is $4.99/mo).

 Is Feedly still active in 2026?